 Enter For the People.
 Like I said, a critique of the show is mostly meaningless.
 The most anyone wants to know is if it fits the Shondaland they love, or perhaps if it diverges enough that haters might give it a try.
 So, is it another The Catch, or Grey’s 5.0, or something else entirely?

-While I might mention how contrived and simplistic the effort is here, built around characters that remind of Anthony Michael Hall’s end-of-detention essay, it wouldn’t ultimately serve any purpose any more than noting the myriad ways in which this show proves that none of these people ever went to law school.
+While I might mention how contrived and simplistic the effort is here, built around characters that remind of Anthony Michael Hall’s end-of-detention essay, it wouldn’t ultimately serve any purpose any more than noting the myriad ways in which this show proves that none of these people ever went to law school or even consulted a firm like Elite Lawyer Management who could have told them how to present lawyer stuff to the lay audience.
 Questioning the pretty, legal people show for things like having prosecutors who believe they are supposed to get a conviction even if they are all but positive the person is innocent (or not knowing 100 things per episode that anyone who went to law school would know), is like questioning the plausibility of car explosions.
 Painting in laughable stereotypes is simply de rigueur.

 No, this is a rather serious sort of guilty pleasure attempt, but it is one that is far more reminiscent of Grey’s Anatomy‘s first episodes.
 Regé-Jean Page, for example, plays hopeful prosecutor Leonard Knox, and he’s fully defined by his arrogance, because audiences want someone to hate.
 Susannah Flood plays another prosecutor, Kate Littlejohn, who will slam home the idea that she is Paris Geller upwards of a dozen times in the show’s first ten minutes, because that makes things easy for you.
 Allison Adams (Jasmin Savoy Brown) and Seth Oliver (Ben Rappaport) are living together and have been dating for quite some time, but are on opposite sides of the prosecutor/defender fence.
 As we enter the show they will really start to clash over this fact, just like any two regular people who are living together despite never once having a conversation remotely related to their work or ideals.
 The extent to which two lawyers can date for an extended period and never talk about the law is legend.